RachWalm/VolunteerVillage/README.md

 volunteers can search the charities with the permission of the charity.

-email is an option on sign up but should be possible to update and include or change it later.
+Email is an option on sign up but should be possible to update and include or change it later.

-section to request assistance.
+There could be a section to request assistance.
+This would mean that where charities or individuals needed to contact the organisation out of hours they could leave a message.

-relate amount of time available to commited already time.
+Relate amount of time available to committed already time.
+It would be useful to be able to know if someone already performs activities at a certain time so although their sessions could reflect that they are open at that time to do volunteer work, that they already have a commitment through the system would allow coordinator not to attempt to double book and volunteers to see how productive they are being.

-Searches for all volunteers or coordinators can use the code that is already in place and just not filter it down.
+It may be required for some sort of audit to know everyone involved so searches for all volunteers or coordinators can use the code that is already in place.
+This would mean the search functions don't filter anyone out.

 ## Bugs